johaupt/johaupt.github.io/_posts/2019-10-03-pytorch_lbfgs.md

     optimizer.step(closure)
     ```

 Note how the function `closure()` contains the same steps we typically use before taking a step with SGD or Adam.
 In other words, if the optimizer needs the gradient once, like SGD or Adam, it's simple to calculate the gradient with `.backward()` and pass it to the optimizer.
-If the optimizer needs to calculate the gradient itself, like LFGBS, then we pass instead a function that wraps the steps we typically do once for others optimizers.
+If the optimizer needs to calculate the gradient itself, like LBFGS, then we pass instead a function that wraps the steps we typically do once for others optimizers.

 Let's see how that looks in a simple feed forward network: